tsenga2/boj-meeting-analysis/README.md

    - Scrape and parse BOJ monetary policy meeting dates from the BOJ website

 2. **Meeting PDF Documents**
-   - Download PDF files of BOJ meeting minutes
+   - Download PDF files of BOJ meeting minutes (from years 1998-2014)
    - **This step is critical** - without the PDFs, the text analysis cannot proceed
+   - Note: The website structure for BOJ documents changes after 2014

 3. **Text Processing and Similarity Analysis**
-   - Convert PDFs to images for OCR processing
+   - Convert PDFs to images for OCR processing (limited to 5 pages per document by default)
    - Extract text using Tesseract OCR with Japanese language support
    - Process text with MeCab for Japanese tokenization
    - Extract key economic term mentions (inflation, deflation, interest rates, etc.)